Get all the latest data for Tulum

 What are the total closing costs as a percent in Tulum in 2026?

-The typical total closing cost percentage for foreign buyers in Tulum in 2026 is approximately 6% to 9% of the purchase price.
+A practical estimate for total closing costs in Tulum in 2026 is about 6% to 9% of the purchase price for many foreign residential buyers.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Tulum.